dotCup/dotCup/README.md

 📖I'm learning about Java ☕

+🧒My Gender is Male
-flag: Thailand My nationality is Thailand
+🏳 My nationality is Thailand